 As an Alzheimer's caregiver, you might be your loved one's most powerful voice.
 Make decisions that ensure dignity and comfort for your loved one.By Mayo Clinic Staff

 In the early stages of Alzheimer's disease, caregivers often focus on keeping loved ones safe and comfortable.
 As the disease progresses, however, you might face difficult end-of-life questions.
 When is it time to choose comfort care over lifesaving care for your loved one?
 When does medical care merely prolong a person's dying?
 Here's help considering these and other end-of-life questions.

 Create advance directives

 Advance directives are written instructions regarding your loved one's preferences for medical care at the end of life.
-Ideally, discuss these preferences with your loved one while he or she is still able to communicate.
+Ideally, discuss these preferences in the early stages of the disease with your loved one.
 Later, make sure copies of advance directives are included in your loved one's medical charts.
-This is important if your loved one moves to a nursing home or other facility for long term care or needs care in a hospital or emergency room.
+This is important if your loved one moves to a nursing home or other facility for long-term care or needs care in a hospital or emergency room.
 The advance directives will help the staff know what is — and isn't — to be done in medical emergencies.

 Focus on comfort, not life extension

 As Alzheimer's progresses, your loved one might not be able to communicate that he or she is in pain.
 Look for clues, such as a sudden increase in disruptive behavior or trouble sleeping.
-Physical signs might include sores, swelling or pale skin.
+Physical signs might include sores, swelling, and feverish or pale skin.
 Speak to the medical team about adjusting your loved one's treatment plan to ensure his or her comfort.